 Remaining one of the three largest cabbage producers in the world, there’s no surprise to see many Russian dishes include this leafy vegetable.
 To illustrate, I proudly present to you this amazing cabbage pie, perfect when the breezy winds start to arrive.

-The recipes vary greatly, but the common thing is that onion and cabbage are slightly cooked to build the flavors.
-Stir in the hard-boiled eggs and season the mixture to taste with salt and pepper.
+The recipes vary greatly, but the common thing is the slightly cooked onion and cabbage to build the flavors.
+You can also add some eggs made with your top-notch egg cooker and season the mixture to taste.
 Lastly, pour in the batter and bake until golden and flaky.

 Russian cuisine offers astonishing versatility and range, and piroshki is an example.
 The filling has two options, sweet and savory, with the former made with poppy seeds, blueberry, or fruit jam and is less popular than the latter.